Elphel/vdt-plugin/README.md

 Additionally a fix is required to make menu tooltips visible (https://github.com/dirruk1/gnome-breeze/issues/7#issuecomment-109325330) :
 «go to system settings > color > options and make sure "apply colors to non-Qt colors" is switched off, then log out and back in and see if the colors are normal.
 The tooltips are not supposed to have a light background.»

+__Update for Eclipse Neon__: Tested, instructions above are still valid (including using GTK2 instead of GTK3), in the installer the needed _Eclipse IDE for Java EE Developers_ is __the second choice__ in the menu.
+You also need to remove the following line:

+-XX:+UseStringDeduplication

+As it is not recognized on GNU/Linux (at least on my installation) and causes a crash at startup.

 ### Installation of VDT plugin itself